 When the designers are making the requested revisions to your file, they need to be able to simultaneously view the raw formatting file and your source file.
-This is so that as they’re making your revisions, they can make sure they’re not introducing anything that wasn’t present in your original manuscript.
+This is so that as they’re making your revisions, they can make sure they are not introducing anything that was not present in your original manuscript.

 A clear and concise list from which they can work also ensures the designer can get the corrections done as expeditiously as possible.